Classes with a picture icon have images on the class detail page

 Advanced You should have made several garments in various stitch patters and should comfortable making minor changes to patterns.
 Advanced is fun and challenging for thinking knitters.

-Trendsetter Yarns Company owner/designer Barry Klein has been knitting for 40 years.
-He started knitting by working in his family knitting store where all patterns were designed for the knitters body.
-He has worked as an Industry Teacher doing knitting classes all over the world for the past 25 years.
-Barry has designed knitwear for all industry magazines along with knitwear for television shows, ice skaters and movie stars.
+Barry has designed knitwear for magazines, along with knitwear for television shows, ice skaters, and movie stars.
 He has authored 5 knitting books and worked as a spokesman on Knitting Daily and other television knitting shows.
-He loves to share his love of yarn and everything that can be done with yarn.
+He loves to share his love of yarn and everything that can be done with it.
 Barry has been voted one of the Top 10 Men who Knit/Design throughout history.
 Learn why "Let the yarn do the work" is his favorite motto.

 View Barry's Interview